Safe Management Measures for F&B Establishments

 6.1.1.
 F&B establishments are to clearly demarcate queue lines and must ensure at least one-metre spacing between customers at areas such as entrances and cashier counters (e.g. through floor markers).
 One-metre spacing must also be maintained between queues and seated diners.

 6.2.1.
-Each group must be limited to 8 or fewer persons, with at least one-metre spacing between groups.
-Except for solemnisations, wedding receptions and work-related events, gatherings involving more than 8 persons are not allowed, even if they are split across multiple tables.
-There should be no mixing or intermingling between groups.
+Each group must be limited to 5 or fewer persons, with at least one-metre spacing between groups.
+Except for solemnisations, wedding receptions and work-related events, F&B establishments should not accept reservations or walk-ins for groups with more than 5 persons, even if they are split across multiple tables.
+There must be no mixing or intermingling between groups.

 6.3.
 Crowd management

 6.3.2.
-Recorded music may be played only as soft background music.
+Recorded music, speech and sounds may be played, but only as soft background music .
 This must not be louder than 60 decibels.
 As a gauge, this would be the sound level of a regular conversation.

-6.3.3.
-Operators of common play areas for children/toddlers/infants in F&B establishments must ensure at least one-metre spacing between groups of patron.
+6.3.4.
+Operators of common play areas for children/toddlers/infants in F&B establishments must ensure at least one-metre spacing between groups of customers.

 6.4.
 Contact tracing